If 2017 was the year of the ransomware attack, then 2018, insofar as it can be defined by malware, was the year of cryptojacking.

 |Image via Symantec|

 And news reports are backing these claims up.
-Cryptojacking has been all over the news in recent months: Cryptojacking has surged in popularity in recent months—it grew by a factor of 8500% in 2017, and has surpassed ransomware in popularity, according to research from Symantec.
+Cryptojacking has been all over the news in 2018: Cryptojacking has surged in popularity in recent years—it grew by a factor of 8500% in 2017, and has surpassed ransomware in popularity, according to research from Symantec.
 In fact, in their recent State of Malware report, researchers at

 Headlines back this claim up.
 In recents months, cryptojacking has been all over the news, from run-of-the-mill browser scripts to industrial SCADA control systems infected with crypto mining software.
 In one extraordinary case, a Russian scientist was arrested for cryptomining on a super computer at a nuclear lab.